 How long does it take to transfer my home phone number, and what happens to my current phone service?

-Can I transfer my mobile phone number to Fiber Phone?
+Can I transfer my mobile phone number to Google Fiber Phone?

 Yes.
 If you decide to use (transfer) your mobile phone number, your current mobile phone provider will cancel your plan, including voice, text, and data.
 You can re-establish service with your mobile provider, with a new number, once the transfer is complete.

-Can I get a new Fiber Phone number for my home phone service?
+Can I get a new Google Fiber Phone number for my home phone service?

 I already have a Google Voice number.
 Can I use that?